Send Data to BigQuery

 Create a project environment variable

-that contains the name of your BigQuery project.
-It will be used when creating your job.Each job of our pipeline must contain the authentication code using the JSON key, and the project_id
+PROJECT_IDthat contains the name of your BigQuery project.
+It will be used when creating your job.Each job of our pipeline must contain the authentication code using the JSON key, and the project_idof the BigQuery project.
+This is why we store theproject_idin an environment variable, so that it is accessible to other jobs. -

 -